symfony/symfony-docs/reference/constraints/Image.rst

 **type**: ``Boolean`` **default**: ``false``

-If this option is true, the image contents are validated to ensure tha the images is not corrupted.
+If this option is true, the image contents are validated to ensure that the image is not corrupted.
 This validation is done with PHP's ``imagecreatefromstring()`` function, which requires the PHP GD extension to be enabled.

 sizeNotDetectedMessage